regd25/hexy/README.md

-├── cli-agent/            # Command-line agent for human interaction and simulations ├── llm-evaluator/        # Python service for semantic evaluation using LLMs (optional) ├── web-ui/               # Web interface to visualize artifacts, flows, and logs ├── examples/             # Example SCL artifacts and test scenarios ├── test-suite/           # Automated tests for defined flows and rules ├── models/               # Local LLM models for offline environment evaluation └── docs/                 # Language documentation and runtime structure
+├── cli-agent/            # Command-line agent for human interaction and simulations ├── llm-evaluator/        # Python service for semantic evaluation using LLMs (optional) ├── web-ui/               # Web interface to visualize artifacts, flows, and logs ├── examples/             # Example SOL artifacts and test scenarios ├── test-suite/           # Automated tests for defined flows and rules ├── models/               # Local LLM models for offline environment evaluation └── docs/                 # Language documentation and runtime structure